 - Organizer, "Area Studies in Global Context: The 'Place' of Asia" UO (2012).

 - Co-Organizer, International Conference on "Colonialism and Chinese Localities," Qingdao (2007).

-- Organizer, International Workshop on "Newspapers and Transnational Journalism in Late Imperial and Republican China," UO (2002).
+- Organizer, International Workshop on "Newspapers and Transnational Journalism in Modern China," UO (2002).

-- Co-Organizer, "Gender in Motion: Divisions of Labor and Cultural Change in Late Imperial and Modern China," UO (2001).
+- Co-Organizer, "Gender in Motion: Divisions of Labor and Cultural Change in Modern China," UO (2001).